danielmast/ads/README.md

-# ads
+# ADS Framework
-A framework for implementation and performance comparison of Authenticated Data Structures.
+A framework for implementation and performance comparison of Authenticated Data Structures (ADSs).